Alexandrov geometry: foundations: Polar vectors

 \end{thm}

-If $\T_p$ would be a length space, then the lemma would follow from the existence of the gradient (\ref{thm:ex-grad}) applied to the function $\T_p\to \RR$ defined by $x\mapsto -(\<u,x\>+\<v,x\>)$.
-However, tangent space $\T_p$ might be not a length space; see Halbeisen's example \ref{Halbeisen's example}.
+If $\T_p$ were a length space, then the lemma would follow from the existence of the gradient (\ref{thm:ex-grad}), applied to the function $\T_p\to \RR$ defined by $x\mapsto -(\<u,x\>+\<v,x\>)$.
+However, the tangent space $\T_p$ might be not a length space; see Halbeisen's example \ref{Halbeisen's example}.

-Applying the above lemma for $u=v$, we get the following statement.
+Applying the above lemma for $u=v$, we have the following statement.